Resume guidelines for Health & Wellbeing Professionals

 4. Pay Scales in Health and Wellness Roles

-At the lower end, being a fresher from university you can expect to earn from $40 000 – $60 000 per year, at mid-range $100 000 to $140 000 per annum and at high-level specialist physicians and surgeons, for example, can clock numbers north of $180k in a year.
+At the lower end, being a fresher from a university you can expect to earn from $40 000 – $60 000 per year, at mid-range $100 000 to $140 000 each year, and high-level specialist physicians and surgeons, for example, can clock numbers north of $180k in a year.

 5. Skills to Highlight

-Blood Administration, IV Therapy, Assessment, Diagnosis, Analysis, Preventative Treatment, Lab Testing, Observation, Care Planning, Infection Control, Research, Electronic Charting Quality Assurance, Process Improvement, Patient Advocacy, Administration, Wound Irrigation Rehabilitation, Surgery Preparation, Theatre Protocols, Perform Surgeries, Advanced Medical Technologies and Equipment, Pain Management, Report Writing, Direct and Indirect Patient Care, Patient Education and Counseling, Treatment Plans, Medicine Distribution
+Blood Administration, IV Therapy, Assessment, Diagnosis, Analysis, Preventative Treatment, Lab Testing, Observation, Care Planning, Infection Control, Research, Electronic Charting Quality Assurance, Process Improvement, Patient Advocacy, Administration, Wound Irrigation Rehabilitation, Surgery Preparation, Theater Protocols, Perform Surgeries, Advanced Medical Technologies and Equipment, Pain Management, Report Writing, Direct and Indirect Patient Care, Patient Education, and Counseling, Treatment Plans, Medicine Distribution

-6. Listing Accomplishments in Health & Wellness Resumes
+6. Listing Accomplishments in Health & Wellness Resume Examples